-Parse the first structure record from the content string and return an OBMol molecule. '''
+Parse the first structure record from the content string and return an OBMol molecule.

 content is a string containing a single structure record in format format.
 (Additional records are ignored).
-See chemfp.openbabel_toolkit.read_molecules() for details about the other parameters.
-See chemfp.openbabel_toolkit.parse_id_and_molecule() if you want the (id, OBMol) pair instead of just the molecule.
+See chemfp.openbabel\toolkit.read\molecules() for details about the other parameters.
+See chemfp.openbabel\toolkit.parse\id\and\molecule() if you want the (id, OBMol) pair instead of just the molecule.

-- content (a string) the string containing a structure record - format (a format name string, or Format object) the input structure format - id_tag (string, or None to use the record title) SD tag containing the record id - reader_args (a dictionary) reader arguments passed to the underlying toolkit parse id and molecule (openbabel toolkit)

-• errors (one of "strict", "report", or "ignore") - specify how to handle errors content is a string containing a single structure record in format format.
-(Additional records are ignored).
-See chemfp.openbabel_toolkit.read_molecules() for details about the other parameters.
+- content (a string) the string containing a structure record - format (a format name string, or Format object) the input structure format - id\tag (string, or None to use the record title) SD tag containing the record id - reader\args (a dictionary) reader arguments passed to the underlying toolkit - errors (one of "strict", "report", or "ignore") specify how to handle errors chemfp.openbabel_toolkit.parse_id_and_molecule(content, id_tag=None , reader_args=None, errors="strict") Parse the first structure record from content and return the (id.
+OBMol) pair.